 The fabrics and Bondaweb cost me about £60 for a 240 x 150cm banner (which is the standard size I usually work to).
 I use top quality cotton drill and superfine wool rich felt, and my flags are made to last.

 After drawing up a design, creating all the stencils, marking up and hand cutting the felt, and fusing the design with Bondaweb, trusted seamstress Debbie then charges me between £40 and £60 for the sewing work depending on the complexity of the design, so my total outgoings on each flag are about £100-120, give or take.
 I also have to pay 20% of the money I make in tax.
 What you are paying for beyond that is my time spent creating the design and making it a reality.

 Example 1 – £230

-A relatively simple text / stars / simple emblem design with just a few words (such as my recent World Beaters flag) would take me about 10 hours work, so at £11 an hour (which is not far above the living wage), I’d charge around £100 costs and £110 for my labour +£20 in tax), therefore £230 in total.
+A relatively simple text / stars / simple emblem design with just a few words (such as my own World Beaters flag) would take me about 10 hours work, so at £11 an hour (which is not far above the living wage), I’d charge around £100 costs and £110 for my labour +£20 in tax), therefore £230 in total.
 (The FIFA badge would be a couple of extra hours and so would bump it up a notch to £255.)

 Example 2 – £255

-This commission was a relatively simple design, but the amount of text included at the bottom made it quite labour intensive.
+This commission (my first) was a relatively simple design, but the amount of text included at the bottom made it quite labour intensive.
 This took around 12 hours work to produce (so £132 in labour, plus tax, plus £100 for materials and sewing).